wikicurricula-uy/wikicurricula-boilerplate/README.md

 -   Rename it if you must and then import it into the 'data-gathering' folder of wikicurricula-boilerplate project in your editor.

-## Feeding the Visualization with Data from the New Curriculum

 # 📜How to Implement - and deploy at Toolforge - Wikicurricula for Ghana's national curriculum, with reference to the English Wikipedia

 One of goals of Wikimedia is to enhance the educational experience of students by making sure that the information available on platforms like Wikicurricula corresponds to what students are studying in their classrooms, fostering a harmonious and supportive learning environment.
 To do so, Wikimedia stores schools' curricula data in a large database called Wikidata and then allows students, editors,teachers to interact with the data through an interface known as Wikicurricula.

-Indeed the project was successful in Ghana and replicated in Uruguay.
-However, Wikicurricula's user interface isn't friendly to use.
-Therefore, Wikimedia allows developers to create tools such as apps, websites, bots, search functionalities, etc, in order to improve user experience.
 This documentation details steps taken to implement and deploy Ghana's national curriculum to Toolforge.
-You can adjust it to any curricula but adjust according to your curricula.

 ### Required Skills